kwade4/RAISE-DRI/docs/dri_intro.md

 Advanced Research Computing (ARC) is a cornerstone of Canada's digital research infrastructure and supports innovation across public and private sectors.
 It encompasses the tools and technologies reuqires for conducting computational- and data-intenstive research.

 ARC integrates cloud computing, high-speed networks, and robust cybersecurity measures that enable researchers to tackle complex challenges.
-More than 200 experts at 38 partner insitutions acorss Canada provide essential experrtise and keep ARC accesible to everyone.
+More than 200 experts at 38 partner insitutions acorss Canada provide essential expertise and keep ARC accesible to everyone.

-ARC fuels research across a variety of fields, such as:
+ARC enables research across a variety of fields, such as:
 * **Health Sciences**: advancing disease treatments and discovery
 * **Astronomy**: exploring distant planets
-* **Ecology**: studying sea lice in farmed salmon
+* **Ecology**: studying weather patterns
 * **Engineering and AI**: creating models to study protein-drug interactions

 <!-- Include links to sub-pages -->